coq/opam/README.md

 ## Publish
 If you want to add your package, please do a pull-request to this repository.
 Read this [tutorial](http://coq-blog.clarus.me/make-a-coq-package.html) to get an example.

-Any pull-request should be accepted, even bugged packages, since this is the unstable repository.

 ## Bench
 The central place for benchmarks is [Coq bench](https://coq-bench.github.io/).
 We test different versions of Coq and machine configurations, and update the results as often as possible.